When to plant Coreopsis in Randolph County, MO

 Randolph County, Missouri is in USDA Hardiness Zone 6a.
 The average last spring frost is April 15 and first fall frost is October 18.

-Randolph County County sits in USDA Zone 6a.
+Randolph County sits in USDA Zone 6a.
 Coreopsis grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Coreopsis grow in Randolph County County's climate?
+Can Coreopsis grow in Randolph County's climate?

 Your Randolph County Garden Planner — Free